 The bird’s age, breed, and molting period determines its ability to lay eggs.
 Certain chicken breeds were bred to reduce the demonstration of brooding behavior and increase laying.
 If a poultry keeper wants to keep chicken for eggs, it is important to choose a chicken breed that demonstrates high levels of egg production.

-To increase egg production, brooding behavior must be reduced.
+To increase egg production, brooding behaviour must be reduced.
 When an egg-laying hen demonstrates brooding behavior, the hen can be separated from the rest of the flock and placed in hen house without a nest.
 In this way, sitting on a nest is discouraged.

-Poultry scientist Dan L. Cunningham at the University of Georgia says that “Removing the hens from visual and physical stimulations provided by nest and nesting material will help discourage this behavior.
+Poultry scientist Dan L. Cunningham at the University of Georgia says that “Removing the hens from visual and physical stimulations provided by nest and nesting material will help discourage this behaviour.
 In addition, it will help prevent producing hens from observing and adopting the broody behavior of their flock mates.
 The hens should be held in this isolation pen for seven to 10 days before moving them back to the laying pen.”